 - Introduction to fieldwork (on OSU campus in Columbus)

-- A one-week field experience in Perry County during spring break (where students will reside together on-site)
+- A two-week field experience in Southeast Ohio during summer session (where students will reside together on-site)

 - Accessioning, digital gallery preparation, and reflection (on OSU campus in Columbus)

 Thus, throughout the semester, students will practice all of the skills necessary to construct a permanent record of local expressive culture that will be accessible to future researchers and community members.
 Participation in all parts of the course is required.
 Though the course changes slightly with rotating instructors, past syllabi give a sense of the course structure and assignments.

 Ohio Field School Archival Internship: CS4191 (offered in autumn semester): provides mentorship and training to sustain existing community partnerships in established field school sites (Scioto, Perry, Athens, Hocking and Meigs County), such a digitizing projects, research projects, and exhibits.

 Dr. Barbara Bradbury and Kevin Bradbury, Hurricane Run Farm